 - ENAS 517 / MB&B 517 / PHYS 517 / MCDB 517, Methods and Logic in Interdisciplinary Research (half semester, 0.5 credit)

 A half semester class introducing integrated approaches to research.
 Each session will be led by two faculty with complementary expertise and will discuss papers that use different approaches to the same topic (for example, physical and biological or experiment and theory).
 Students first meet by themselves to hammer out the details of the papers, and then with faculty.
+The course starts out with a short discussion workshop, led by PEB students, to foster discussion skills that will help enhance class discussions.

 - PHYS 523 / MB&B 523 / ENAS 541, Biological Physics (1 credit)